es2275/datasciencecoursera/Codebook.md

 library(plyr)

 ## Reading the data as there are different tables provided in the dataset.

+# Renaming as it is difficult to distinguish.

 activitytest  <- read.table(file.path(path_rf, "test" , "Y_test.txt" ),header = FALSE)